briggstwitchell/PlantVillage_CNNs/README.md

 ## Additional notes
 * The directory structure used referenced in the code is slightly altered from the directory structure of the dataset from its original source.
 * The code is implemented such that the trained models will be saved to the models directory.
+* if `error_checking` is set to `True`, the code will run much quicker.
+This can be used to do a simple pass through the `create_models.py` file to ensure that each model can compile prior to training on the entire dataset.